molacek/nasa-sqe/README.md

 ## Functionality

-For functionality testing, I've used Java and TestNG framevork.
-Due the limited amout of time I've prepared only generic search test with *q=* parameter, Asset test and Metadata test.
+For functionality testing, I've used Java and TestNG framework.
+Due the limited amount of time I've prepared only generic search test with *q=* parameter, Asset test and Metadata test.
 Input data for this test are provided using DataProvider class.

 Data for Generic search are in structure:
 ```java